sxubi/sxubi.github.io/index.md

 For research, my current research interest lies on high energy physics experiment (hep-ex).
 Now I'm doing a research regarding neutrino physics.
 For my goal, I would like to pursue a PhD in either hep-th or hep-ex in the future.

+In 23 Fall, I'm going to UC Berkeley as an exchange student through the UCEAP program.

 Here is a statement that Malcolm Gladwell proposed in his book *Outliers*, which I like very much:
 > <i><font face="Times New Roman">Ten thousand hours of practice is required to reach the level of mastery associated with being a world-class expert.</font></i>